vyruz1986/FlyballETS-Software/README.md

 ## Major changes vs oryginal FlyballETS project by vyruz1986

-* Two modes of working:
+* Two modes configurable in settings:
   - FCI lights with 2 digits accuracy
   - NAFA lights with 3 digits accuracy
-  Swithing between modes by double press of side switch button
+* Possibility to select number of running dogs in training race by pressing mode button.
 * Total crossing time replaced with Net time
 * Modified main race handling algorithm to be in line with FCI EJS requirements:  only S1 line used for time calculations
 * Re-run algorithm changes to assure proper order of re-running dogs